Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage

-How UM/UIM works in a Colorado personal auto policy, who is protected, what must be proved, and which policy clauses usually control the dispute after a serious collision.
+How UM/UIM works in a Colorado personal auto policy, who is protected, what must be proved, how liability settlement affects the claim, and which policy clauses usually control the dispute after a serious collision.

-Policy focus Part III of the Colorado personal auto policy.
+Policy focus Part III of a Colorado personal auto policy, read with the declarations page, endorsements, and Colorado statute.

-Main danger Settling the liability claim without checking the UM/UIM terms first.
+Main danger Settling the liability claim or signing a release without checking UM/UIM consent, exhaustion, and preservation rules first.

 What this guide is for

-This page is for Colorado drivers, passengers, family members, and claimants who need to understand whether UM/UIM applies, what the policy actually says, and what records should be gathered before accepting an adjuster's position.
+This page is for Colorado drivers, passengers, family members, and claimants who need to understand whether UM/UIM applies, what the policy actually says, what Colorado law protects, and what records should be gathered before accepting an adjuster’s position.

 What this guide does

-Explains how UM/UIM works, what the policy language says, where common disputes arise, and what a careful claimant should collect before settling or agreeing with the carrier's position.
+It explains how UM/UIM works, where common disputes arise, how sample policy clauses should be read, and what a careful claimant should collect before settling, releasing claims, or agreeing with the carrier’s position.

 What this guide does not do

-It is not a substitute for the declarations page, the full policy with endorsements, the at-fault driver's liability disclosure, or a full damages analysis.
+It is not a substitute for the declarations page, the full policy with endorsements, the at-fault driver’s liability disclosure, the tortfeasor settlement papers, or a full damages analysis.

-Reader warning: Do not settle the liability claim and sign a release before checking the UM/UIM policy language and obtaining written consent when the policy requires it.
+Reader warning: Do not settle the liability claim and sign a release before checking the UM/UIM policy language, notifying your UM/UIM carrier, and obtaining written consent when the policy requires it.

 Why this coverage matters

 Colorado drivers often think UM/UIM is extra coverage that automatically pays if the crash was severe or if the other driver carried low limits.
 That is not how it works.
-UM/UIM is a separate first-party coverage with its own insuring agreement, definitions, exclusions, conditions, and coordination rules.
+UM/UIM is a separate first-party coverage with its own insuring agreement, definitions, exclusions, conditions, coordination rules, and statutory protections.

 Start here first

-3. Get the at-fault driver's liability disclosure, tender letter, or settlement papers.
+3. Get the liability disclosure Obtain the at-fault driver’s liability policy disclosure, policy-limits information, tender letter, release, reservation-of-rights letter, denial letter, or coverage position.

 Plain-English issue spotting